A00303235/Weather_Monitoring_System/README.md

 Made the structure by creating class files
 Made 3 class files and solved errors
-Made the reaming classes but got errors
+Made the reaming classes but got errors tried to solve errors and solved most of them solved errors and modified the logic for weather forcast finally run the code got the desired output
+Made the code clean